New Mexico Muslim killings

-In Albuquerque, New Mexico, four Muslim men were killed between November 2021 and August 2022.
-All victims were killed by ambush shootings.
+In Albuquerque, New Mexico, four Muslim men were killed between November 2021 and August 2022 in a series of ambush shootings.
 Albuquerque police initially investigated the killings as a possible hate crime.
-51-year-old Muhammad Atif Syed, an Afghan American, was arrested as the suspect on August 9, 2022.
+Muhammad Atif Syed, a 51-year-old Afghan-American man, was arrested as the suspect on August 9, 2022.
 Authorities were also seeking to detain his son on August 14, 2022.
+Syed has been convicted in one of the murders in March 2024, and pleaded no contest in other two in September 2024.
+His son has not been charged in any murder.

 Killings

 The first victim, Mohammad Ahmadi, an Afghan American, was killed on November 7, 2021, outside of a business he ran with his brother.
 On July 26, 2022, Aftab Hussein, a Pakistani American of the Hazara ethnicity, was found dead with multiple gunshot wounds next to his car after an assailant shot him through a bush.
 On August 1, police responded to a drive-by shooting which killed Muhammad Afzaal Hussain, a Pakistani American who among other jobs "also worked on the campaign team for US Representative Melanie Stansbury of New Mexico."
-The last victim, Naeem Hussain, who was also Pakistani American, was found dead on August 6 by Albuquerque police officers responding to reports of a shooting.
+The last victim, Naeem Hussain, who was also Pakistani-American, was found dead on August 5 by Albuquerque police officers responding to reports of a shooting.
 This led the police to connect the three previous killings.

-Suspect
+A 9mm Springfield Armory XD-M semi-automatic pistol, purchased by Syed on January 28, 2021, was determined to be the murder weapon.